githubliuyun1002/learngit/readme.txt

-Git is a version control syustem.
+Git is a distributed version control syustem.
 Git is free software.